yassir63/oai5g-mep/README.md

 The main options are:

-  * `--a` to not deploy the docker containers launch the OAI5G pods by default.
+  * `-a` to not deploy the docker containers launch the OAI5G pods by default.
   * `-s slicename` to provide the slicename that you used to book the platform, which by default is *`inria_sopnode`*.
   * `--ran mode` use this option to select a specific node to run the gNB.
 It is by default fit02 but you can for instance use the new miniPC r2lab nodes *pc01* and *pc02* to run the gNB with B210 USRP device.
 E.g., `--ran pc01` to select miniPC node *pc01* or `--ran 10` tu use FIT node *fit10*.
   * `-R rfsim` or `-R b210` to select simulation mode or USRP B210-based gNB; by default the escript runs in simulation mode.